Last updated on June 9th, 2023

 This post may contain affiliate links.
 Click here to learn more about how affiliate links are used on this site.

 The Husband and I always plant a spring garden, with one entire raised bed devoted to cucumbers.
 If you’ve ever grown cucumbers, you know that once they start coming in, they come in quick.
 Often, it feels like they double in size overnight!
 A cucumber that’s nice and green and ripe for pickling could turn yellow and bitter within 24 hours.

-Cucumbers also lose their crispiness relatively quickly after harvesting, so it’s a good idea to process them into pickles as soon as possible.
+Cucumbers also lose their crispness relatively quickly after harvesting, so it’s a good idea to process them into pickles as soon as possible.
 As a result, I was going through A LOT of pickling spices.
 It didn’t take me long to decide that I needed to look in to making my own.
-Not only does it save me money I the long run, but I have control over the seasonings I use to flavor my pickles.
+Not only does it save me money I the long run, but the spices are fresher and I have control over the seasonings I use to flavor my pickles.

 Gather Your Spices

 This not a hard and fast list of ingredients.
 You can add and omit items according to your preferences.
 If you have access to a grocery store that sells spices in bulk, I definitely recommend looking there first.
 Often, you can find spices in larger quantities for a fraction of the price.

 These ingredients should be easy to find at your local grocery store:

 - Crushed red pepper flakes